nikitaGetman/green-knight-tezos/README.md

 Q2 2022:

-- Expansion of the development team
+- Grow the development team
 - Implementation of a local blockchain indexer
 - Launching a Telegram bot
 - Public alpha-version release